Learn about the history of the Jewish Quarter and explore the city with a 48hr bus pass.

 The Jewish Quarter has much more to offer than the tempting shops of the Paris Street.

-Both our red and blue line routes have built in guided audio telling tales of the city as we whisk you around Prague's historical hot spots.
+All of our bus line routes have built in guided audio telling tales of the city as we whisk you around Prague's historical hot spots.
 We have seven languages available on the buses as well as a staff member on board to assist you with any questions or queries you may have.

 The voucher is valid on all buses and can be used throughout your selected period of time.
 The red line, with the option of open top, takes you to those hard to reach places in the city by foot such as The Castle, Strahov Stadium and Strahov monastery.
 On the red line you can choose to hop off at any of these points, where we have designated City sightseeing Bus stops and timetables so you can plan your return easily or head on to the next point of interest.